robjg/oddjob/docs/reference/org/oddjob/jobs/structural/ParallelJob.md

 Examples elsewhere.

-- [throttle](../../../../org/oddjob/scheduling/ExecutorThrottleType.md)has an example of limiting the number of concurrently executing jobs.
+- [throttle](../../../../org/oddjob/scheduling/ExecutorThrottleType.md) has an example of limiting the number of concurrently executing jobs.